Iron Fist (character): Devil's Reign

 During the "Devil's Reign" storyline, Mayor Wilson Fisk outlaws superhero vigilantism in New York City.
 Despite his retirement as Iron Fist, Danny is apprehended at his office by NYPD officers led by Thunderbolts member Crossbones.
 Danny attempts to fight them off but is overpowered and incarcerated in the Myrmidon along with others targeted by the new law.
-Danny, Moon Knight and Tony Stark are able to escape with the help of Sue Storm and Reed Richards.
+Danny, Moon Knight, and Tony Stark are able to escape with the help of Sue Storm and Reed Richards.
 After Fisk is defeated and Luke is elected mayor of New York City, Danny accompanies Luke on several of his first outings as mayor.

 Meeting the New Iron Fist

-While a powerless Danny fights several demons attacking a Chinese antique shop in Flushing for a mysterious green shard, he is helped by Lin Lie - formerly the superhero Sword Master - who is now garbed in the mantle of the Iron Fist and possesses the chi of Shou-Lao.
-After they defeat the demons and recover the shard, Danny attempts to question Lie about his background and offers to help him, but Lie rebuffs him and flees through a portal in a nearby subway back to K'un-Lun.
-Danny contacts Fat Cobra and the Bride of Nine Spiders with tracking down the new Iron Fist, eventually finding him in Gansu.
-Danny travels with the two and Luke to China but he and Luke get separated from the two Immortal Weapons, who encounter Lie before him.
+While a powerless Danny fights several demons attacking a Chinese antique shop in Flushing for a mysterious green shard, he is helped by Lin Lie - formerly the superhero Sword Master - who succeeded Danny as the new Iron Fist.
+After they defeat the demons and recover the shard, Danny attempts to question Lie about his background and offers his help, but Lie rebuffs him and flees with the shard through a portal in a nearby subway back to K'un-Lun.
+Danny enlists Fat Cobra and the Bride of Nine Spiders with tracking down the new Iron Fist, eventually finding him in Gansu.
 When an army the same demons from Flushing appear, Danny, Luke and the Immortal Weapons join forces with Lie and his friends to fight them.
-When the Yu-Ti of K'un-Lun, Sparrow, and her best warriors are summoned by Danny for backup, the demons' leader and Lie's brother, Lin Feng, reveals that moment to be his true goal and steals Sparrow's portal to K'un-Lun to find the final tomb of his master Chiyou, leaving the K'un-Lun citizens trapped on Earth.
+When Sparrow and her best warriors are summoned by Danny for backup, the demons' leader and Lie's brother, Lin Feng, uses the opportunity to steal Sparrow's portal to K'un-Lun to find the final tomb of his master Chiyou, leaving the K'un-Lun citizenry trapped on Earth.
 Danny offers housing to the displaced citizens and formally introduces himself to Lie.
 Danny compliments Lie's acquired skills and offers to complete his training; Lie readily accepts.

+Gang War

+In the "Gang War" storyline, Danny is recruited along with Cloak and Dagger and Jessica by Luke as part of his new vigilante team when New York's criminal underworld escalates into a city-wide war.
+Danny and Luke's team are able to thwart Alistair Smythe and his Spider-Slayers from attacking New York during the Gang War.
+When Luke suspects Shang-Chi's motives due to the Five Weapons Society's involvement in the war, Danny joins him and several other heroes to confront Shang-Chi at the House of the Deadly Hand in Chinatown.
+Shang-Chi is ultimately able to prove his loyalty to the heroes and Danny helps him fight off an invasion from the Society's enemies in the war.
+During the final gang battle in Central Park, Danny and Shang-Chi are sidetracked by fending off tanks while the other heroes intervene between the warring forces of Madame Masque and Beetle.